cigi10/Standard_Cell/stdcell_workflow.md

 ### Symbol Creation

-- symbol - a simplified visual representation of your cell (hides internal details).
+- symbol - a simplified visual representation of your cell (hides internal details)

-**What we did**:
 1. Created symbols for each gate (drag-and-drop blocks)
 2. Built **testbenches** (test environments) to:
    - Apply input combinations (00, 01, 10, 11)